muneerah1992/Leaf-Classification/README.md

-# Plan Leaf Classification Based on Machine Learning Methods
+# Plant Leaf Classification Based on Machine Learning Methods

 This project is a contributing between me and [@Dhuha1996](https://github.com/Dhuha1996)